sagemath/trac_to_gh/Issue 2059.md

 # Issue 2059: bug in polybori -- lexLmDeg -- no such attribute

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2059

 Original creator: was